The Totally Unofficial & Unauthorized

 Solo & Duo Releases, Part 1 – Gates (updated Feb.
 13, 2009): Includes David Gates' early rockabilly singles and notes on his collaborations with Billy Dean and Melissa Manchester.
 Check out footnote "D2" for a photo of a David Gates 78 rpm record!

-Solo & Duo Releases, Part 2 – Griffin, Botts and Knechtel (updated April 29, 2015): Includes James Griffin's start on the Reprise label in 1962 through his duet with Holly released in April, 2005 and ultimately several recent downloadable releases!
+Solo & Duo Releases, Part 2 – Griffin, Botts and Knechtel (updated May 29, 2019): Includes James Griffin's start on the Reprise label in 1962 through his duet with Holly released in April, 2005 and ultimately retrospectives with some rare material such as the new Jimmy Griffin Archive Series on CD!
 Also included is a rare LP pressed for the Armed Forces Radio & TV Services.
 His 1976 duet with Terry Sylvester on "Travellin' Boy" is indicated here.

-Related Groups (updated Aug.
+Related Groups which include Robb Royer (updated Aug.
 13, 2012): The Fencemen, The Avalanches, The De-Fenders, The Deuce Coupes, The Darts, The Vanguard Voyagers, The Pleasure Fair (aka The Rainy Day People), The Morning Glories, The Travelers 3 / Na Kama Hele, Joshua Fox, Black Tie, The Remingtons, and GYG (Griffin, Yancey and Guilbeau) whose CD is still available!

 My Favorite Bread Album for All Time, and it is exactly as described herein.